 Eph 6:5-9; Col 3:22-4:1; I Tim 6:3-4 (Paul approves slavery)

-SOURCES DISCUSSING the JEWISH HAMITIC MYTH
+SOURCES DISCUSSING the JEWISH HAMITIC MYTH (see The Secret Relationship Between Blacks and Jews, Vol. Two, 97-101)

 Dr. Harold Brackman is a hired critic of the Nation of Islam and Hon.
 Louis Farrakhan.
-He received his Ph.D. from the University of California in 1977 on the basis of a dissertation he wrote entitled “The Ebb and Flow of Conflict: The History of Black-Jewish Relations Through 1900.”
+He received his Ph.D. from the University of California in 1977 on the basis of a dissertation he wrote titled “The Ebb and Flow of Conflict: The History of Black-Jewish Relations Through 1900.”
 It is unpublished but available through University Microfilms International Dissertation Services, Ann Arbor, Michigan.
 Brackman’s 632-page dissertation discusses the Jewish invention of the profoundly racist Hamitic Myth.
 Brackman wrote:

 “There is no denying that the [Jewish] Babylonian Talmud was the first source to read a Negrophobic content into the episode by stressing Canaan’s fraternal connection with Cush.”